fredhohman/fredhohman.github.io/archive.md

 permalink: archive/
 ---

-The one-stop shop for everything on `fredhohman.com`, including all posts from the Blog, Monthly Music, and Projects.
+The one-stop shop, including all posts from the Blog, Monthly Music, and Projects.

 <dl>
 {% for post in site.posts %}